By Gina Morin, Design Intervention

-Yes, you kind of know when your officially open and/or when you see clients, but REALLY decide what will your business hours be to maintain a balanced life.
+Yes, you kind of know when your officially open and/or when you see clients, but decide what will your business hours be to maintain a balanced life.
 For me, it's 9am-5pm, Monday-Friday.
 Make sure everyone knows about them so that you don't feel obligated to work or be open, outside that time.
-Post them on your shop, your website, your social media pages, your email signature and say it on your voicemail.
+Post them in your shop, your website, your social media pages, your email signature and say it on your voicemail.
 (Let family and friends know too so that you aren't getting calls from them during your work time!)

 Control The Phone

 Many people are using their cell number for their business and/or give their mobile number to their customers or vendors.
 To ensure that you aren't taking calls from customers or vendors during the hours you aren't working, try setting up the automatic "Do Not Disturb" (iPhone) feature.
 That way so that if a call comes in when you're not working, it will go to voicemail where customers will hear your business hours.
 (You can set specific friends and family as "favorites" so that their calls override the "Do Not Disturb" feature.)

 Now that you know what hours you'll be open and at work start saying NO to anything that's going to push you past that capacity.
 Will there be exceptions?
 Of course!
 This is a guide so that things don't get out of control.
 You need to set some limitations on what you can achieve in a work day so that it doesn't keep spilling into your personal life and set you up for burnout all over again.

 Take the time before your work day to do whatever it is you need to do to stay balanced—exercise, walk your dog, meditate, breakfast with your kids, reading the newspaper—whatever time you need, take it.
 Make this non-negotiable.
 (I block mine out on my calendar.
 This means no other meetings, no work during that time, no emails, etc.) This is your time to set yourself up for a productive day.